MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/get-started/control-install2.md

     Remove-AppxPackage -AllUsers -Package (Get-AppxPackage Microsoft.OutlookForWindows).PackageFullName

 **Tip:** To confirm if the app is installed, check if the logs folder is present under: *%localappdata%\Microsoft\Olk\logs*.
 In some cases, users might not have the app installed but might see the pinned/placeholder icon in the Start menu.
 The new Outlook app is installed when users select it.
-You can manage Windows Start pins by following the instructions in [Customize the Start layout](/windows/configuration/customize-start-layout).
+You can manage Windows Start pins by following the instructions in [Customize the Start layout - Configure Windows](/windows/configuration/start/layout?tabs=intune-10%2Cintune-11&pivots=windows-11).
 Users might also see the new Outlook app in the Start 'recommended (Win11)/ suggested (Win10)' sections on consumer devices.

 ## Block new Outlook installation as part of Mail and Calendar deprecation